grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ## String conversion methods

 The overridden version of `ToString()` usually returns the internally held value or its string representation.
-It can be used to interact with third party APIs or other code that does not know about our `ProductName` type.
-For example, if we want to save the product name inside the database, the database API has no idea about `ProductName`, but rather accepts library types such as strings, numbers etc. In such case, we can use `ToString()` to make passing the product name possible:
+It can be used to interact with a third party APIs or other code that does not know about our `ProductName` type.
+For example, if we want to save the product name inside the database, the database API has no idea about `ProductName`, but rather accepts library types such as strings, numbers, etc. In such a case, we can use `ToString()` to make passing the product name possible:

 ```csharp
 // let's assume that we have a variable